 How will I know if my Company has been Incorporated?

-When the registration process for your Singapore Company is complete, we will furnish the Business Profile, Certificate of Incorporation, and Constitution as official documents from ACRA.
+When the registration process for your Singapore Company is complete, we will furnish the Business Profile, Certificate of Incorporation, and Constitution which are official documents from ACRA.
 The documents include the company registration number, date of incorporation, and company structure, among other information.

 What do I need after the Successful Registration of My Company?